TaCo Tablet Control

 - Type the same password into the Password field in TaCo and tap Connect

 - The Status area in TaCo will now display Awaiting authorisation.
+A flashing icon will appear on the console's status bar to indicate a pending connection.

 and locate the device in the Tablet Controllers area that is awaiting authorisation.
 Press Awaiting authorisation and select one of the options presented.